GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 <div id="resources">
 ## Resources: Command Line Basics & Git

-Class is Over, but here are some extra resources.
+Class is over, but here are some extra resources.

 ##Cheat Sheet